 Fleeing residents state that Ansar al-Sunna militants and government forces are engaged in battle in Maluku village, 30 km outside Mocimboa da Praia.
 The skirmishes continue to Columbe village

-Mozambique police announce the arrest of 100 Ansar al-Sunna suspected militant.
-The police say that the arrested individuals are connected to the October 5th The added that some of the arrested include foreign nationals
+Mozambique police announce the arrest of 100 Ansar al-Sunna suspected militants.
+The police say that the arrested individuals are connected to the October 5th raids.
+They added that some of the arrested include foreign nationals.
+Notably, the Nyusi government continuously characterizes the conflict as driven by foreign nationals, rather than locak grievances in the impoverished region.

 Mozambican government announces the closure of three mosques in Cabo Delgado.
 The government says that the three mosques are liked to Islamic fundamentalism.

-Suspected Ansar al-Sunna militants attack Mitumbate and Maculo villages, brutality killing two and injuring two others.
-According to the villagers, the bodies of the two killed victims were decapitated then set on fire.
+Suspected Ansar al-Sunna militants attack Mitumbate and Maculo villages, brutally killing two and injuring two others.
+According to the villagers, the bodies of the two killed victims were decapitated and then set on fire.
 Additionally, the militants destroyed at least 27 homes and a church.

 Mocimboa da Praia district government names, Nuro Adremane, and Jafar Alawi, two Mozambican nationals as suspected organisers of the raids on police stations in October.
 The local government says that the two individuals have outside exposure, studying Islam in Tanzania, Sudan and Saudi Arabia.
 They also added that there is a possibility that they have received prior military training.